HLT60512 – Advanced Diploma of Naturopathy Course

 Most of the graduates set up in private practice or work in multi disciplinary clinics along with other health care professionals such as doctors, physiotherapists, chiropractors, osteopaths, psychologists and share the overhead of running the business and benefit from mutual referrals.
 Some Naturopaths work in pharmacies as consulting Naturopaths, while some work in the manufacturing industry in different capacities.
 Some establish and work in health retreats and others become academics in the field.
 So there are many opportunities a fresh graduate can chose from.

 General entry requirements to AIHM courses:

-Applicants who have not studied human biology and chemistry at year 12 level with in last five years or do not have relevant post school vocational experience or knowledge are required to complete a bridging course offered by AIHM or equivalent.
+Applicants who have not studied Human Biology and Chemistry at Year 12 level within the last five years or who do not have relevant post school vocational experience or knowledge are required to complete a bridging course offered by AIHM or equivalent.

 Students who have completed any of the Advanced Diploma or Diploma course offered by AIHM, are eligible to apply for Bachelor of Health Science (Complementary Medicine) degree offered by Charles Sturt University with advanced standing.